julielinx/julielinx.github.io/_posts/2020-03-27-11_consolidate_preprocess.md

 2 - The correlation and collinearity feature reduction step is really useful when there are a lot of features.
 However, three of the datasets I used have less than 10 features.
 Separating out the correlation/collinearity reduction step gave me the option of skipping it when there are a small number of features.

 3 - At some point, I'll probably split this into multiple pre-processing steps/functions.
 For example, some categories will probably warrant different encoding methods (binary vs ordinal vs one-hot, etc).
-I'll address missing values in [Entry 12](https://julielinx.github.io/blog/12_missing_values) and categorical encoding in <font color='red'>Entry 14</font>.
+I'll address missing values in [Entry 12](https://julielinx.github.io/blog/12_missing_values) and categorical encoding in [Entry 14](https://julielinx.github.io/blog/14_encoding_cats/).
 However, these types of pre-processing start to involve assessing whether the transformation improves model performance.
 For now, I just need a skeleton process so that I can get to the evaluation portion.

 Once I've developed a set of diagnostics to assess model effectiveness, I can play with determining the best types of advanced pre-processing for specific types of input and which transformations are preferred by which algorithms.